Ramon Berloso: Death of Alessandro Paglavech

-On 24 October 1993, the 17-year-old Berloso signed up to participate in a motocross race near Farra d'Isonzo, but instead wound up in an argument with an 18-year-old boy named Alessandro Paglavech.
+On 24October 1993, the 17-year-old Berloso signed up to participate in a motocross race near Farra d'Isonzo, but instead wound up in an argument with an 18-year-old boy named Alessandro Paglavech.
 Wanting to teach him a lesson, he offered for them to have a brawl in a nearby cornfield.
 The exact circumstances of the fight are unclear, but according to Berloso, he punched Paglavech harder than he expected, causing the man to fall into a puddle of mud and suffocate to death.

 Initially, Berloso tried to pin the blame for the death on two other men, Massimiliano Spangher and Roberto Ventura, claiming that he had seen them beat up Paglavech.
-He later retracted these claims and admitted responsibility for the crime, due to which he was convicted on a manslaughter charge and sentenced to 6 years and 8 months imprisonment.
+He later retracted these claims and admitted responsibility for the crime, due to which he was convicted on a manslaughter charge and sentenced to 6years and 8months imprisonment.
 He was incarcerated at the Marca Juvenile Prison while serving this sentence, and according to an ex-girlfriend, he became more cold, shy and grumpy towards her, leading to her breaking up with him.

 Release

 After serving his sentence in full, Berloso was released and moved in with his mother at her new home in Aiello del Friuli.
 Over the following years, he found employment as a gardener and married a Brazilian he had met in Milan named Eloa Janes de Macero, with whom he had one daughter, Vittoria.
-The couple eventually separated due to mutual disagreements, and on at least one occasion, his ex-wife accused him of kidnapping their daughter - no charges were filed in this instance, as authorities determined it did not constitute a kidnapping due to the fact they had a joint custody.
+The couple eventually separated due to mutual disagreements, and on at least one occasion, his ex-wife accused him of kidnapping their daughter; no charges were filed in this instance, as authorities determined it did not constitute a kidnapping due to the fact they had joint custody.

 In general, Berloso was not known to cause problems to his acquaintances and neighbors, but some noted that he always appeared to be gloomy and taciturn.
 His mother would later claim that his separation from his wife caused him to suffer from depression, made even worse when he accidentally discovered his father's body on the floor of their house in 2008.
 He had died of natural causes, but the sight apparently greatly affected the younger Berloso, who said that it had a lasting impact on his psyche.